CALGARY COIN

 Most 2012 loon dollars in 2012 specimen sets are brass at 1988 specifications but depict a Loon mother swimming with chicks, but I have seen another type discussed below.

 Some 2012 loon dollars have a standard loon design without security circle but date as 1987-2012 below the loon to commemorate the 25th anniversary of the loon dollar.
 There are several varieties of this coin.
 Some are silver plated over bronze cores (non-magnetic) with a rectangle below the Queen's head indicating they are silver plated, and were sold as single coins and have a normal circulation strike finish.
 I have seen examples in specimen, magnetic so on brass plated steel blanks, but I am not certain which set they came from.
 Some are a very bright yellow with a proof finish but while non-magnetic test negative for silver so likely gold plated solid brass blanks and come from the silver dollar proof sets.
-Others are a slightly darker proof proof finish, non-magnetic but test positive for pure silver so gold plated on pure silver blanks and come from the all Silver proof lets.
+Others are a slightly darker proof finish, non-magnetic but test positive for pure silver so gold plated on pure silver blanks and come from the all Silver proof lets.
 Another 2012 25th anniversary loon type depicts two loons swimming in opposite directions, overlayed by a large 25.
 These were issued as single coins as silver plated Proof and have a P in a square below the Queen's head to indicated plated.
 These 25th anniversary loon dollars are all somewhat difficult to find.

 1. 2012 regular loon solid brass, non-mag., MS-63 SOLD